 We, the ASUH Leeward Community College Student Government, advocate and strive to represent the student body with leadership, honesty, and integrity while providing a positive learning experience and promoting active participation from student and the community.

 We, the students of the University o f Hawai‘i-Leeward Community College, by the authority of

 the Board of Regents of the University of Hawai‘i, in order to serve the needs, promote the

 welfare, encourage the active participation, and democratically represent a body of students

-within a curricular atmosphere, do hereby establish this Constitution and Charter for the
+within a curricular atmosphere, do hereby establish this Constitution and Operating Rules for the

 students of the University Hawai‘i-Leeward Community College.